UBC-NLP/dlr/README.md

 ## 2. Course Objectives:
 Upon completion of this course students will be able to:

-* *identify* a sub-area of deep learning research and write a high-quality research paper for a top venue.
+* *identify* a sub-area of deep learning research, engineer a solution, and write a high-quality research paper for a top venue.
+* *prepare* and deliver a presentation based on a novel deep learning research area or paper.

+* *understand* a range of deep learning topics at a research level theoritically, and *develop* related engineering solutions

 ## 3. Course Topics: